*Actual Banff Plastic Surgery Patient

-Because our breast reconstruction is done at the Mineral Springs Hospital in Banff, we do not have the equipment necessary to offer microsurgical reconstruction.
-We focus primarily on reconstruction with tissue expanders and implants, as well as correction of breast asymmetries due to breast cancer treatment.
+At Banff Plastic Surgery, we focus primarily on reconstruction with tissue expanders and implants, as well as correction of breast asymmetries due to breast cancer treatment.
 Tissue expander reconstruction can be a great option for women who have not required radiation after mastectomy.
 The surgery involves placing an adjustable saline implant under the chest muscle, and gradually inflating it over a period of several months until it approximates the desired size.
 A second procedure is then planned, removing the temporary expander and replacing it with a longer lasting silicone gel implant.
 Balancing procedures can be done on the opposite breast at the same time (reduction, lift, etc) in order to bring the breasts into better symmetry.

 Nipple reconstruction is usually done by creating a “bump” of skin on the reconstructed breast, then creating an areola with a tattoo.